 - The Arisen from Dragon's Dogma is a silent protagonist, while in the anime adaptation, he's named Ethan and non-silent.

 - Purgatory (RPG Maker): In Purgatory 2, after spending the first game as a Heroic Mime, Enri interacts with new protaonist Abel and says actual words.
 This is justified as her coming out of her shell since the first game.

 - The Neverhood: Klaymen is a Heroic Mime, and the only way he communicates through the game is through burps, grunts and screams.
-However, he does speak in the Good Ending.
-He only just says his name.
+He speaks up in both endings, but he only has two voicelines to his name.

 - Throughout the Doom series, the Doomguy is traditionally a Heroic Mime.
 In DOOM Eternal, the Doom Slayer actually gets a couple of lines in flashbacks and delivers a "No" to the Dark Lord Davoth when asked if he has a Pre-Mortem One-Liner to give.

 - Downplayed in the LittleBigPlanet spinoff, Sackboy: A Big Adventure.
 In the original games, Sackboy never made any vocalizations, other than holding his breath during the "hold to retry" or while drowning.
 He still doesn't speak properly in the spinoff, but the vocalizations are much more frequent.